hemisemidemipresent/cyberquincy/parser/README.md

 ## Parser Structure

-As a reminder, there are 2 types of parsers: abstract parsers (OrParser, OptionalParser, AnyOrderParser, etc) and concrete parsers (map, mode, hero, difficulty, number, round, cash, etc...).
+As a reminder, there are 2 types of parsers: abstract parsers (`OrParser`, `OptionalParser`, `AnyOrderParser`, etc) and concrete parsers (map, mode, hero, difficulty, number, round, cash, etc...).
 This illustration will only be focused on concrete parsing structure because it's super unlikely you'll want to/need to write an abstract parser.

 -   example: `CashParser`